Pinki's journey to a healthier lifestyle

 Pinki's extended family and friends were also in awe of her turn-around and were soon asking for pointers.
 "I helped one of my cousins in India lose weight by measuring and tracking and now she's not having to take medication," Pinki says.
 "Some Indian women I met in Australia were asking me, 'What are you doing?
 How did you get this body?' so I said, 'Start walking with me.
 It's free and it moves all of the muscles in your body'."
 Those walks gave her an opportunity to share knowledge about the role of nutrition and healthy cooking in maintaining a healthy weight.
 "I was putting emphasis on what we are putting in our mouths – how we cook and how we can make swaps," Pinki says.

-So great are her motivational skills, that Pinki is now an in-demand Wellness Coach in Sydney.
+So great are her motivational skills, that Pinki is now an in-demand WW Coach in Sydney.
 "WW started out as a good way to connect with people," she says.
-"It took time to develop fluency in English, as it's my second language, so I started as a second Coach, learning how the Wellness Coach put things together and helped people.
-Now I run seven wellness workshops a week – I love talking to people and helping them solve problems.
-My Members and their achievements are my biggest source of inspiration and motivation."
+"It took time to develop fluency in English, as it's my second language, so I started as a second Coach, learning how the WW Coach put things together and helped people.
+Now I run seven WW Workshops a week – I love talking to people and helping them solve problems.
+My members and their achievements are my biggest source of inspiration and motivation."

 In fact, Pinki says meeting around 300 people a week has also helped her adapt to the Australian way of life.
 "I get a glimpse into lots of other people's lives," she says.
 "I learn about what they do in their homes and consider whether it would work in my family.
 If I had another job, I wouldn't have learnt these things [about Australian society] so quickly."